wexeis/Documentation/07_Non_Pogramming/group-research-illustration.md

 # Group Research 🔑x-10 ~ 🔑x30

 > Group Research occur in the period of prairie.
-Every group shall present in front of the class the subject of their choice. you can pick from the list we provide or submit your own idea (a mentor has to approve it, @ them in this note)..
+Every group shall present in front of the class the subject of their choice. you can pick from the list we provide or submit your own idea (a mentor has to approve it)..

 - Decide on how to teach it.
 Try to teach it by having people participate
 - Decide on how to *test* that people have understood